-There are plenty of things to do on the east coast of Canada.
-Particularly in Nova Scotia’s capital, Halifax.
-From all the best places to eat, and coolest things to see, we’ve compiled a list of 22 things to do in Halifax this year…
+There are plenty of things to do on the east coast of Canada, particularly in Nova Scotia’s capital, Halifax.
+From all the best places to eat, and coolest things to see, we’ve compiled a list of 22 things to do in Halifax this year, to help you get started on your next adventure.

 Long before craft beer was a thing, Alexander Keith pioneered the beer culture in Nova Scotia.
 After immigrating to Canada from Scotland in the 1800’s, Keith founded his original brewery in the heart of Halifax.
 Nowadays, you can visit the brewery for a full tour and immersive Nova Scotian experience.